hedgenull/skeedgescript/README.md

 # SkeedgeScript

 SkeedgeScript is an accumulative, skeedge-based, esoteric programming language.
-Here's a simple "Hello World!" program in SkeedgeScript:
+Here's a simple (if you can call it that) "Hello World!" program in SkeedgeScript:
 ```
 SkeedgE 72
 SKEeDGE